 Material prep will of course depend on the application, so lets cover that subject generally.

-Fresh buds should be dry and cut into small pieces, before being stuffed into a column or thermos and placed in a -32C/0F freezer for 48 hours to solidify.
+Fresh buds should be dry of standing water and cut into small pieces, before being stuffed into a column or thermos and placed in a -32C/0F freezer for 48 hours to solidify.
 Fresh frozen buds produce the most aromatic extraction.

-Buds for maximum terpene retention are best ground up after 5 to 7 days hanging, or as soon as the small stems break freely.
+Second best for for maximum terpene retention are buds ground up after 5 to 7 days hanging, or as soon as the small stems break freely.
 They should be jarred immediately to retain freshness and run as soon as possible to prevent molding.